MyCryptoHQ/support.mycrypto.com/src/content/getting-started/ethereum-glossary.md

 * After a block is proposed, it is then voted on by a pool of validators that have a certain economic representation of the network's units each.

-* Benefits of Proof-of-Stake consensus algorithms: Energy efficiency leading to decreased environmental effects, reduced risk of centralization, and improved security.
+* Benefits of Proof-of-Stake consensus algorithms: Energy-efficiency leading to decreased environmental effects, reduced risk of centralization, and improved security.

 * Casper Proof-of-Stake is Ethereum's future version of Proof-of-Stake.